lisanorman7/hds_assignment/README.md

 ### Help

-If you have any issues or questions relating to the assignment, please post on the **Questions about Assessments** discussion board.
+If you have any issues or questions relating to the assignment, please post on the **Questions about Assessments** discussion board on the course website in Learn.

 ### Marking Criteria